+^[1] For more details, see Chapter 2 of: Volden, Craig, and Alan E. Wiseman.
+2014.
+Legislative Effectiveness in the United States Congress: The Lawmakers.
+New York: Cambridge University Press.

-[2] See: Volden, Craig, and Alan E. Wiseman.
+^[2] See: Volden, Craig, and Alan E. Wiseman.
 2018.
 "Legislative Effectiveness in the United States Senate."
 Journal of Politics 80(2): 731-735.

-[1] For more details, see Chapter 2 of: Volden, Craig, and Alan E. Wiseman.
-2014.
-Legislative Effectiveness in the United States Congress: The Lawmakers.
-New York: Cambridge University Press.

 Employing this methodology, we have calculated Legislative Effectiveness Scores for every member of the House and Senate since the 93rd Congress (1973 - today).
-The Scores are calculated to take value of "1" in each chamber. which facilitates an average clear interpersonal comparisons across Representatives (and Senators) in a two-year Congress.
-As might be expected, we find that members of the majority party, committee and subcommittee chairs, and more senior members are more effective than minority-party members, rank-and-file. more iunior legislators.
-Bevond such and patterns. our explorations focus on the different strategies of freshmen members, to see which actions have helped some become much more effective lawmakers than others.
+The Scores are calculated to take an average value of "1" in each chamber, which facilitates clear interpersonal comparisons across Representatives (and Senators) in a two-year Congress.
+As might be expected, we find that members of the majority party, committee and subcommittee chairs, and more senior members are more effective than minority-party members, rank-and-file, and more junior legislators.
+Beyond such patterns, our explorations focus on the different strategies of freshmen members, to see which actions have helped some become much more effective lawmakers than others.